-I've just finished the second draft of a new book about the Cold War.
+I've just completed a new book about the Cold War.
 It is called TWO MINUTES TO MIDNIGHT - 1953: The Year of Living Dangerously.
 Here's a taster..

 January, 1953.
 It is eight years on from the most destructive conflict in human history and the Cold War has entered its most deadly phase.
 An Iron Curtain has descended across Europe, and hostilities between the United States and the Soviet Union have turned hot on the Korean peninsula, as the two powers clash in an intractable and bloody proxy war.

 Meanwhile, the pace of the nuclear arms race has become frenetic.
 The Soviet Union has finally tested its own atom bomb, as has Britain.
 But in the middle of the Pacific Ocean, the United States has detonated its first thermonuclear device, dwarfing the destruction unleashed on Hiroshima and Nagasaki at the end of the Second World War.